Running Terms: 85 Words Every Runner Should Know

 If you “get a BQ,” you have run a time under the Boston Qualifying time for your age and sex, and you can apply to run the race.

-Note that even if you get a BQ, you won’t necessarily be accepted into the race because usually there are more applicants than the allotted field size.
+Note that even if you get a BQ, you may not be accepted into the race, as there are usually more applicants than the field size allows.

-Still, even getting a BQ is often a goal and badge of honor for runners because the Boston Marathon qualifying standards are fairly difficult for most runners to achieve.
+Still, even getting a BQ is often a goal and a badge of honor for runners, because the Boston Marathon qualifying standards are fairly difficult for most to meet.

 An acronym for the wildly popular and successful Couch to 5K training plan, which progresses non-runners from a sedentary lifestyle to running their first 5K.

-This running acronym stands for Did Not Finish, so it’s typically used when you drop out of a race or do not finish under the cut-off time.
+This running acronym stands for Did Not Finish, so it’s typically used when you drop out of a race or don’t finish within the cut-off time.

 Some runners also use DNF in their training log to denote workouts they had to stop prematurely.

 This running acronym stands for Did Not Start.
-It is used in cases where you have registered for a race but failed to line up and start.
+It is used when you have registered for a race but failed to line up or start.

 With the middle letter standing for an expletive, this running acronym refers to the runner who finishes very last in a race, as it stands for Dead F*cking Last.